eliasvasylenko/calipto-docs/_sources/base.rst.txt

 What if clients try to manually materialise a version of one of these functions?
 If they do so for a state which hasn't been reached yet the system won't know what answers to give them.
 And if they do so for an old state which has been discarded and cleaned up the system will have forgotten what answers it gave last time.

-If we are only permitted to create symbols from a given namespace if they're explicitly exported from the owning module then we can prevent such attempts to circumvent safety.
+If we are only permitted to reference symbols from a given namespace if they're explicitly exported from the owning module then we can prevent such attempts to circumvent safety.
 This means that functional IO functions must be represented by a single symbol and their behaviour must be special-cased by the interpreter or runtime.

 To protect structured data is more difficult.
 There are two possible approaches.